yurii2007/goit-typescript-hw-01/client/README.md

 # movie-review-dapp

+A frontend web3 dApp for the Movie Review program used in the Solana Course.

 This project is generated with the [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp) generator.

 ## Getting Started